milleva/LyricMaster/README.md

 ### Parsing text files

 Parses songs from `.txt` files in `/resources` folder which is found at project root.
+Can parse multiple songs from one file.

 Songs are parsed with the following rules: